M8 armored gun system: Initial efforts

-In 1980, the U.S. Army Infantry School's Mobile Protected Gun project analyzed anti-armor weapons systems, concluding that the Army should equip its new light infantry divisions with TOW-armed Humvees and an unspecified 6×6 lightly armored vehicle armed with a 25 mm caliber gun.
-This led the Secretary of Defense to direct the Army to use the LAV-25 for this purpose.
-In 1981, the Army joined the Marine Corps's Mobile Protected Gun System program.
-The MPGS was canceled the following year.
-The basic chassis of the Sheridan was considered to be in good working order even if its problematic 152 mm caliber gun/launcher was not.
+Modernization of the Sheridan was also studied by the Infantry School.
+The chassis of the Sheridan was considered to be in good working order even if its problematic 152 mm caliber gun/launcher was not.
 Both the Marine Corps and Army explored re-gunning the Sheridan with a conventional gun.
-In 1983, the Naval Surface Weapons Center mounted a 105 mm cannon to a Sheridan.
-One Army plan also envisioned re-gunning a few dozen Sheridan with 105 mm or 120 mm cannons, but this project was canceled in 1985.
-In the end the Army determined upgrading the Sheridan to meet the AGS requirement was not worth pursuing.
+In 1983, the Navy Surface Weapons Center mounted a 105 mm cannon to a Sheridan.
+One Army plan also envisioned re-gunning 120 Sheridans with 105 mm or 120 mm cannons, but this project was canceled in 1985.
+In any event the Army determined upgrading the Sheridan to meet the AGS requirement was not worth pursuing.

+The U.S. Army determined that it needed a more immediate solution for the AGS requirement.
+In 1985, the Army approved a U.S. Army Training and Doctrine Command (TRADOC) recommendation to field the TOW missile-armed Humvee in the interim.
+The TOW-armed Humvee proved to be an inadequate substitute for the AGS in the 9th Infantry Division as it could not fire on the move and was too lightly armored.

-After the cancelation of the MPGS program, the project morphed into the Armored/Assault Gun System.
-In 1983, the Army established the AGS program.
-In 1985, Army Vice Chief of Staff General Maxwell Thurman approved an amended Requirement Operational Capability (ROC) for the Armored Gun System.
-Thurman recommended that the Army purchase 500 AGS systems.
-The Army Chief of Staff did not advocate for funding the program in Congress given its low priority.
+By 1983 the Armor School had come to support an Assault Gun.
+Instead of wheeled, it would be a tracked, lightweight, highly agile kinetic energy gun capable of killing enemy tanks and shielded by sufficient armor to protection the crew from artillery and small caliber weapons.
+The system had to be light enough to fly in a C-130 aircraft.
+After the Army and Marine Corps parted ways on MPGS, the project morphed into the Armored/Assault Gun System.
+In 1983, the Army established the AGS program, sometimes called XM4.
+In 1985, Army Vice Chief of Staff General Maxwell R. Thurman approved an amended requirement operational capability (ROC) for the AGS.
+Thurman's recommendation that the Army purchase 500 AGS systems went to Army Chief of Staff John A. Wickham Jr..
+The Abrams competed with the AGS for funding.
+Wickham and Thurman, backed by TRADOC, chose the Abrams, and did not advocate for the program in Congress.
 Senate appropriators declined the Army's request for AGS funds for FY1986.
 The program office was disestablished, and the ROC retracted.
 In May 1986, the AGS program was re-organized under the Armored Family of Vehicles Task Force (AFVTV).
 During one concept study for a proposed All Purpose Fire Support Platoon, the task force shortlisted four candidate vehicles for an Armored Support Platform.
-These were the FMC Corporation Close Combat Vehicle Light (CCVL), the Cadillac Gage Stingray, the General Motors LAV-105, and the Teledyne AGS.
+These were the FMC Corporation CCVL, the Cadillac Gage Stingray, the General Motors LAV-105, and the Teledyne AGS.
 The task force recommended the latter.

-In 1987, the Army tested a version of the LAV-25, designated as the M1047.
-The Army determined that these were unsuitable for LAPES, and with only a 25 mm caliber cannon, could not match the firepower of the Sheridan.
-Congress did not favor the M1047, though a few were deployed with the 3/73rd Armor of the 82nd Airborne Division in the Gulf War.